CJMarty/Application-Programming-Group-Project/README.md

 The Zoodex acts as a readily-accessible and lightweight program for providing fast, accurate, and detailed information on a variety of real-world animals — as opposed to its conceptual namesake from Pokémon — as a tool for research, zoologists/biologists, and/or as an educational tool.

+## Functionality

+The Zoodex's primary functionality is to look through a txt file for each category which displays each animal to the user.
+The user can select an animal and be shown more detailed information about the animal.
+This functionality works as intended.

+The Zoodex also has the ability for a user to add a new animal.
+The Zoodex can successfully write the animal to the appropiate file depending on the category of the animal.

+All functionality is currently working.

 ## Known Bugs

 N/A